jnkcr/BasicToolsKit/README.md

 # BasicToolsKit
-Personal tool-kit of some basic functionality.
+Personal tool-kit for some basic functionality.

 ## Availability
-Available for iOS 14 or newer
+Available for iOS 14 or later.

 ## Functionality
 Date extensions: